driverag22/dotfiles/.github/README.md

  - [zathura](/.config/zathura) : ~/.config/zathura
  - [picom](/.config/picom) : ~/.config/picom

-The themes I have used over time, in order from most recent (current theme), to oldest.
+The themes I have used over time can be seen below, in order from most recent (current theme), to oldest.
 It is possible to go back to the old themes by going back through the commit list, but it might be hard.

-At the very least, going through past commits you should be able to find the color scheme.
+At the very least, going through past commits you should be able to find the different color schemes.

-Moreover, all the wallpapers can be found at the very messy directory [Pictures/wallpaper-master](/Pictures/wallpaper-master).
+Moreover, all the wallpapers (the ones used in the past, and the ones that may be used in the future) can be found at the very messy directory [Pictures/wallpaper-master](/Pictures/wallpaper-master).

 ## Modus vivendi inspired theme: